eugenebelieve/vector-search-api/README.md

-# Building a NodeJS Microservice with Vector Search<br />[:fire:A DEVELOPER'S GUIDE]
+# Building a NodeJS Microservice with Vector Search<br />[A DEVELOPER'S GUIDE:fire:]
 ![NodeJS+MongoDB+OpenAI](images/vector_stack.png)

 ### What Stack are we going to use ?